photoprism/photoprism-docs/docs/user-guide/faq.md

 ## User Interface ##

-??? question "Can I select multiple photos at once?"
+??? question "Can I select multiple pictures at once?"

     Yes, this is possible.
 How it works depends on what kind of device you use.